mongodb/terraform-provider-mongodbatlas/website/docs/r/project_api_key.html.markdown

 ~> **NOTE:** Project created by API Keys must belong to an existing organization.

 ### project_assignment
 List of Project roles that the Programmatic API key needs to have. `project_assignment` attribute is optional.
-List of Project roles that the Programmatic API key needs to have. `project_assignment` attribute is optional.

 * `project_id` - (Required) Project ID to assign to Access Key